I have lived in this bungalow with brother and Grandma for over Twelve years.

 Everyone is expectant of Mom and Dad’s visit.
 Pictures, Clothes, Books, Candies, lots.
 They visit two days to Christmas but this wane as I grow and I became indifferent to their visit or return to work.
 Grandma will always tell us…don’t lick your lips, use lip balm, wear cardigan, the stream is unusually cold.

-My room has a single window that faces the street directly and every Christmas morning I sit beside it to look at lively, bubbling kids and parents, they remind me of my questions about religion and the society but what makes me think more are the decorations at the entrance of the catholic church down the street; palm fronds, the cross, Mary, Joseph and baby Jesus, the way we bow and keep mute during service.
+My room has a single window that face the street directly and every Christmas morning I sit beside it to look at lively, bubbling kids and parents, they remind me of my questions about religion and the society but what makes me think more are the decorations at the entrance of the catholic church down the street; palm fronds, the cross, Mary, Joseph and baby Jesus, the way we bow and keep mute during service.
 Aside my questions, Christmas is fun, we visit family friends, the mall, and eateries.
 My new dress, shoes and hat make my spirit high and I am unusually active.

 Now, I and brother are in the University.
 I spend Christmas morning playing video games, an hobby I stole from brother and Christmas is more or less a normal day.
 Brother who is a medical student has little time for holidays, but this year he planned to get a good break from school and books, we are going to visit the flower garden.
 Grandma will be on break too from the contract job she got recently.